 The good old New Balance 550.
 A timeless option for late spring/summertime.

 Quick personal example: When the New Balance 550 became ubiquitous, I was looking for a white sneaker with a pop of colour for the summer and thought it would be a nice addition to my rotation.
 When this particular model fell out of favour with the masses (which surprisingly almost happened overnight) I was left with a white sneaker which I would still be able to wear the following year.
 Why?
-Because white sneakers are a classic that goes with everything.
+Because white sneakers are useful.
+They are a classic that goes with everything.
 Mind you, I was even pleased the trend was over, as it suddenly became not as ubiquitous and I was "original" again.
 That being said, after wearing them for 3 summer straight, I might sell them, not because I am tired of them, but because they are among the most uncomfortable shoes I have ever worn!

 Another example is when the "Gorpcore" trend was in full effect: this trend that was mainly about wearing outdoor apparel and shoes in the city really spoke to my soul, because I have always been a fan of technical clothing.
 I was already wearing this type of gear but this trend made me want to dig deeper, and instead of buying the same Arc'teryx jacket as everyone else, I went on Vinted and bought vintage snowboard jackets from the golden era of the brand Burton Analog: the 2000's.
 It was a tribute to my childhood and if it had not been for technical jackets appearing everywhere, maybe I would never have thought of doing that.